 Indoor Meeting Programme

-There is just one meeting left for the 2017-18 season (see below).
-However, most of the 2018-19 season has been fixed.
+Speakers for the 2018-19 season have been finalised and a start has been made on the 2019-20 season.
 Why not put these dates in your calendar now to avoid missing these instructive and entertaining presentations?

 January 28, 2019.
 AGM followed by “From Alaska to Argentina: Wildlife through the Americas” (Mark Sisson)